 Something clearly drove bronze age people to do the engineering they did.
 There was an elegant system to the layout of the megalithic landscape.

-It had a complex rationale behind it, concerning marking out space with structures and encapsulating time and cyclicity into that system of structures.
+It had a complex rationale, concerning marking out space with structures and encapsulating time and cyclicity into that system of structures.
 It was sophisticated, deliberate, rooted in a consistent philosophy lasting over two millennia, and it clearly had a purpose.

 In the neolithic, people generally established their sacred sites where they felt best, fitting in with nature in an intuitive manner.
 In the bronze age they took this intuitive geomancy as their basis yet they applied a more sophisticated megalithic scientific system to it.
 They started building menhirs and barrows to fit them into a wider system, no longer simply because those specific locations felt intuitively right.

-They sit atop blind springs (water domes), as part of larger complexes of sites, with sightlines to hills and other sites, and they act as alignment intersections, embodying astronomical factors and sometimes having incredible landscape placing - visible mainly when one is actually at the exact site itself.
+They sit atop blind springs, as part of larger complexes of sites, with sightlines to hills and other sites, and they act as alignment intersections, embodying astronomical factors and sometimes having incredible landscape placing - visible mainly when one is actually at the exact site itself.
 Megalithic science was intricate, synergistic and complex.

-Many sites are located in places that might not in themselves be obvious or magnetic, yet they are placed there according to a wider sense of landscape geometry and locational appropriateness.
-Thus, while Bartinney Castle, on top of a hill, makes sense in its location, nearby Caer Brân downhill from there makes less sense.
-It does have a good panoramic view, though inside its banks you hardly see it - the height of the banks follows the surrounding horizon.
+Many sites are located in places that might not in themselves be obvious, yet they are placed there according to a wider sense of landscape geometry and locational appropriateness.
+Thus, while Bartinney Castle, on top of a hill, makes sense in its location, nearby Caer Brân downhill from there makes much less sense.
+It has a good panoramic view, though inside its banks you hardly see it - the height of the banks follows the surrounding horizon.
 In other words, Caer Brân was placed there for complex reasons.

 Watch Croft menhir (centre, trig point on right), from Mên an Tol

-While the cairn on top of Penwith's highest hill, Watch Croft, makes sense, the location of the menhir slightly on the side of the hill downhill from it doesn't make much sense when you're there.
+While the cairn on top of Penwith's highest hill, Watch Croft, makes sense, the location of the menhir slightly downhill from it doesn't make much sense when you're there.
 But when it is seen from Mên an Tol it is highlighted on the horizon (nowadays accompanied by a relatively modern trig point).
 It was placed there because of its sighting significance as seen from other sites lower down.
-The menhir's placing is thus complex - might be astronomically based, as seen from Mên an Tol, which originally was a stone circle.
+The menhir's placing is thus complex - it might be astronomically based, as seen from Mên an Tol, originally a stone circle.

-Many ancient sites and alignments in West Penwith come from the zenith of the bronze age, between about 2200 and 1800 BCE.
-During this time a comprehensive geo-engineering system was built.
-Penwith's specific advantages over other areas were its maritime location, its tin deposits, probably the crystalline nature of its largely granitic rocks, and also its genetic inheritance.
+Many ancient sites and alignments in West Penwith come from the ascendancy and zenith of the bronze age, between about 2500 and 1800 BCE.
+A comprehensive geoengineering system was built.
+Penwith's specific advantages over other areas were its maritime location, its tin deposits, the crystalline nature of its largely granitic rocks, and also its genetic inheritance.
 Even today, Penwith's indigenous gene stock contains a larger proportion than many areas in Britain of genetic patterns from very ancient times.
 In this respect Penwith is even marginally different from that of the rest of Cornwall.

 Ring of power